ajdamico/asdfree/README.md

 Massive FTP Download Automation

-* no-changes-necessary programs to download every microdata file from every survey year available as R data files on your local computer.
+* no-changes-necessary programs to download every microdata file from every survey year as an R data file on your local computer.

 Replication Scripts